 Before joining MEAM Carl worked within the homelessness sector in a range of frontline services including Housing First and 18 months as an evaluator for the national Housing First Pilot.
 As someone with lived experience of homelessness and multiple disadvantage he is passionate about his work.
 Carl has experience working within transformational teams, applying systems thinking methods to bring about positive change and working with the police and social housing providers.

-Richard is currently on secondment to the Changing Futures team at DLUHC.
-When at MEAM, Richard works to strengthen the link between the policy and practice elements of the coalition, ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people facing multiple disadvantage.
+Richard leads on developing knowledge, insight and evidence in the Changing Futures Programme as well as strengthening the links between the policy and practice elements of the coalition, ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people facing multiple disadvantage.

 Tassie is a consultant, trainer and MEAM Associate, delivering workforce development, training and consultancy for network members.
 Prior to this, Tassie was Head of Networks and Operations for MEAM from 2017-2022, coordinating the support provided nationally to Fulfilling Lives and MEAM Approach areas.